mckayc/task-donegeon/README.md

 -   **Robust Admin Controls:** A "Donegeon Master" role with full control over users, quests, rewards, game rules, and terminology.
 -   **Data Persistence:** A full backend ensures all data is saved to a server, providing a consistent experience across sessions.
 -   **Sharing & Backup:** Export and import game content (quests, markets, etc.) via "Blueprints," and create full data backups for peace of mind.

+## 🗺️ Roadmap

+Here is the planned development path for Task Donegeon, prioritized for the most impactful features first.

+### Phase 1: Foundational Features & Quality of Life
+This phase focuses on high-impact improvements for admins and players that enhance the core experience.

+-   **Quest Bundles:** Group quests into "Quest Chains" or "Storylines."
+This allows admins to create multi-step adventures.
+-   **Showcase Page:** A public profile page for each explorer to showcase their avatar, earned trophies, and key stats.
+-   **Advanced Object Manager:** Implement bulk editing, quick duplication, and powerful filtering/sorting for all game objects.
+-   **Improved Progress Page:** A more detailed summary of user activity, highlighting strengths and areas for improvement with visual charts.

+### Phase 2: Core Gameplay & Personalization
+This phase introduces major new creative outlets and systems for deeper engagement.

+-   **Theme Creator:** An admin tool to create and edit custom visual themes (colors, fonts, etc.) that can be sold in a market.
+-   **Template Library:** Admins can browse and import pre-made templates for quests, rewards, and other game objects to quickly add new content.
+-   **Reward Rarity & Limits:** Ability to specify how many of a certain reward can be claimed, creating rare or one-of-a-kind items.
+-   **Automated Quest Rotation:** A system for automatically rotating daily or weekly duties among guild members to ensure fair distribution of chores.

+### Phase 3: Advanced Systems & World Expansion
+This phase includes the big, game-changing features that add new dimensions to the world.

+-   **Game Map:** A visual map with unlockable locations.
+Traveling to a location could unlock new quests or markets.
+-   **Explorer Markets:** Allow explorers to open their own markets to sell items or services to other players, creating a player-driven economy.
+-   **Advanced Reporting:** A dedicated reporting dashboard for admins to track user engagement, economic flow, and quest completion rates.

+### Phase 4: Platform Maturity & Polish
+This phase focuses on long-term stability, accessibility, and preparing the app for a wider audience.

+-   **Real-time Notifications:** Use WebSockets for instant updates on approvals, purchases, and guild activity.
+-   **Accessibility (A11Y) Audit:** A full review to ensure the application is usable by people with disabilities.
+-   **Mobile App / PWA:** Package the application as a Progressive Web App (PWA) for a native-like experience on mobile devices.

 ## 🛠️ Tech Stack